Fight Traffic Ticket in Rhode Island

 - Pay the fine, possibly online.

-- Risk suspended license or other penalties, like a habitual offender label.
+- Risk a suspended license or other penalties, like a habitual offender label.

 - Potentially receive the good driving record ticket dismissal.